thomazyazima/thomazyazima.github.io/week-1/11-technical-blog/readme.md

 - Compare websites to one another to discuss the pros and cons of their approaches

 ## Summary
 In the same way that professors and graduate students are required to contribute through publications, developers are expected to make contributions to their field through blog posts, presentations to their peers, and forums like Stack Overflow.
 In Phase 0, you will start your contributions by blogging about cultural and technical topics that correspond to the week's topics.
+While these can easily turn into a rabbit hole, we encourage you to time-box these blog posts to an hour (or an 1.5 hours max).

 ## Releases